timbeechey/opa/README.md

 #> 20 11.05 14.24 20.43 16.72
 ```

-An ordinal pattern analysis model to consider how the hypothesis `h`
+An ordinal pattern analysis model of how the hypothesis `h` matches each
-matches each individual pattern of results in `dat` can be fitted using:
+individual pattern of results in `dat` can be fitted using:

 ``` r
 opamod <- opa(dat, h)